isomerpages/mpa-safetyatsea/_programme/Safety@Sea Community Conversations.md

 <div class="container-space">
   <b>16 JUL | 15:30 - 17:30</b>&nbsp;
   <h3>Safety@Sea Community Conversations</h3>
-	<p>New to this year's International Safety@Sea Week, this intimate networking session creates a space for maritime safety professionals to connect and share experiences.
-Through facilitated discussions, participants from shipping companies, regional ferry operators, harbour craft operators and terminal operators will explore practical approaches to enhancing maritime safety.
-Through open dialogue and shared experiences, we aim to foster a community of safety advocates who can drive future safety initiatives during Safety@Sea Week.</p>
+	<p>The Safety@Sea Conversations event is a new addition to Safety@Sea Week that brings together maritime personnel responsible for safety in their respective organisations.
+Through open dialogue and shared experiences, the aim is to foster a community of safety advocates who share the vision of promoting and building a progressive safety at sea culture. </p>
 <p>Kindly note that this is a closed-door event.</p>